 Article IX: Treasurer

 The Treasurer shall manage the finances of the organization, maintain its financial reports to members, and make and maintain such financial reports as may be required by U.S. law.
-All such records shall be open for inspection by members.
+All such records shall be open for full inspection by members upon request.

 Article X: General Counsel

 The General Counsel shall advise the Committee or its officers on legal and procedural questions relating to DACN.
+The general counsel does not need to be a member of any bar or graduate of any law school.

 Article XI: Director of Communications and Information Technology